anders94/disruptor/README.md

 distributed amongst the live workers.
 Results come back via json payloads as responses to the http requests.

-There is no master peer, monitoring node or other single point of failure in the system and the design stresses simplicity wherever possible and requires a minimum of setup.
+There is no master peer, monitoring node or other single point of failure.
+The design stresses simplicity wherever possible and requires a minimum of setup.

 Install
 -----